Moaning about mosque loudspeaker not blasphemy, says Indonesian Muslim group

 They maintain that she had made remarks in a private conversation in 2016 on the volume of mosque loudspeakers.
 Those remarks were twisted to appear like she was objecting to the call to prayer itself and repeated in the community and on social media, her legal team said in a Facebook post.

-But many also play lengthy versions of prayers or sermons lasting over 30 minutes, which the Indonesian Mosque Council has deemed unnecessary.
+But many also play lengthy versions of prayers or sermons lasting more than 30 minutes, which the Indonesian Mosque Council has deemed unnecessary.

-(Reporting by Agustinus Beo Da Costa and Kanupriya Kapoor; Writing by Kanupriya Kapoor; Editing by Simon Cameron-Moore)